astropy/astropy-APEs/APE6.rst

 utility in supporting this for cases where the column shape is "reasonable", perhaps with no more than about 10 elements.

-In this case one could store the individual data elements as a series of columns with a naming convention such as ``<name>__<index0>_<index1>_...``.
+One possible solution is to store the individual data elements as a series of columns with a naming convention such as ``<name>__<index0>_<index1>_...``.
 In this case one would include a keyword in the column specification that indicates the column is one element of a multidimensional column ``<name>``.
 The specifics might need iteration, but again the idea is to maintain the ability to always read a ECSV file with a simple CSV reader, even if using the results then takes more effort.

 Branches and pull requests
 --------------------------